lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-11-02-crypto-protocols-NS.md

 ### Events, traces and other basic notions

 Protocols are formalised with respect to a "God's eye" trace model.
-It is effectively an operational semantics.
-The trace holds all message send attempts from the beginning of time, including multiprotocol runs possibly interleaved with any number of parties.
+The trace holds all message send attempts from the beginning of time, including multiple protocol runs possibly interleaved with any number of parties.

 <pre class="source">
 <span class="keyword1 command">datatype</span><span>